The Practical Guide to Moving from On-Prem Dynamics to Dynamics 365 Online

 On-prem uses Windows Authentication (Active Directory).
 Online uses Entra ID (Azure AD).

-If John Doe in your local AD doesn't match John Doe in your Azure AD exactly (maybe his email is locally but in 365), the migration fails.
+If John Doe in your local AD doesn't match John Doe in your Azure AD exactly (maybe his email is john.d@company.com locally but jdoe@company.com in 365), the migration fails.

 The "Stub User" Technique: What do you do with records owned by employees who left 5 years ago?
 You don't want to pay for a license for them in the Cloud.
 The secret is creating a "Stub User" or a "System Team" in the new system and mapping all historical data to that entity.
 This keeps your active user list clean and your license costs low.